ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 A> TODO: [Issue #56](https://github.com/ietf-wg-rpp/rpp-requirements/issues/56)

-**R6.4** RPP MUST support a mechanism for clients to receive messages for asynchronous events and other notifications, this MUST include a Poll mechanism as described in EPP RFC [@!5730].
-RPP MAY include additional improvements for handling asynchronous events and notifications, such as:
+**R6.4** RPP MUST support a functional equivalent of the EPP Poll command described in EPP RFC [@!5730], allowing for clients discovering and retrieving service messages available on the server.
+The RPP equivalent MAY contain additional options or features for discovering and retrieving service messages, such as:

-- Allowing clients to subscribe to specific types of events.
+- Allowing clients to subscribe to specific types of service messages.
-- Allowing clients to recieve multiple events or messages in a single request.
+- Allowing clients to receive multiple service messages in a single request.
 - Allowing clients to use multiple concurrent readers.
-- Support for streaming events or messages to clients.
+- Support for streaming service messages to clients.

 # Discoverability